Scientists could have found the perfect bedtime to keep hearts healthy

 Cardiovascular diseases continue to be the leading causes of death worldwide, with an estimated 18 million deaths each year, according to the World Health Organization.
 More than four out of five deaths are due to heart attacks and strokes, and one-third occur in people under 70.

-Heart disease is also the leading cause of death for men, women, and people of most racial and ethnic groups in the United States, according to the Centers for Disease Control and Prevention.
-About 659,000 people in the United States die of heart disease each year, accounting for around 1 in every 4 deaths.
-Better “sleep timing” could therefore be “a low-cost public health target for lowering risk of heart disease,” Plans added.
+Heart disease is the leading cause of death for men and women broadly, and for people of most racial and ethnic groups in the United States, according to the Centers for Disease Control and Prevention.
+About 659,000 people in the United States die of heart disease each year, accounting for around 1 in 4 deaths.
+Better “sleep timing” could be “a low-cost public health target for lowering risk of heart disease,” Plans added.

-Healthy sleep requires adequate duration, good quality, regularity and the absence of sleep disturbances, says the American Academy of Sleep Medicine, which recommends that adults sleep seven hours or more per night on a regular basis to promote optimal health.
-About 70 million Americans experience sleep disorders each year, including insomnia and sleep apnea, which can be impacted by shift work, jet lag or medical conditions.
+Healthful sleep requires adequate duration, good quality, regularity and the absence of sleep disturbances, says the American Academy of Sleep Medicine, which recommends that adults regularly sleep seven hours or more per night to promote optimal health.
+About 70 million Americans experience sleep disorders each year, including insomnia and sleep apnea, which can be linked to shift work, jet lag or medical conditions.

-A separate U.S. study published earlier this year also found a so-called sleep gap, with those who are poor, as well as socially disadvantaged racial minorities, sleeping much less well on average than the rich.
+A separate U.S. study published this year also found what is called a sleep gap, with those who are poor, as well as socially disadvantaged racial minorities, sleeping much less well on average than the rich.
 Inadequate sleep among low-income adults and racial minorities also contributed to higher rates of illnesses, including dementia.
-Sleep deprivation has also been linked to hypertension, obesity and diabetes.
+Sleep deprivation also has been linked to hypertension, obesity and diabetes.